EasyWebApp/DevCLI/ReadMe.md

     Commands:

-        boot           Boot current directory as a WebCell project pack           Bundle components to a package with JS modules in it preview        Real-time preview during development
+        boot [path]    Boot a directory as a WebCell project pack           Bundle components to a package with JS modules in it preview        Real-time preview during development
         help [cmd]     display help for [cmd]